teamapps-org/ansible-collection-teamapps-general/roles/dependabot/README.md

 ## Setup

+Once:

-Create a dependabot user in gitlab to have commits as dependabot and not in your personal name.
+* create dependabot user in gitlab to have commits as dependabot and not as your personal user

-configure dependabot in repository file of the project you want to be updated by dependabot

-Example `.gitlab/dependabot.yml`.
+* Get Access token

+To configure a project:

 See [detailed documentation](https://gitlab.com/dependabot-gitlab/dependabot#dependabotyml) for more information

+* configure dependabot in repository file:

+`.gitlab/dependabot.yml`:

 ~~~yaml
 # dependabot configuration
 version: 2